The Johnston Canyon Ink Pots Hike (Exploring Banff Canada)

 After hiking through a canyon and heavy trees, the Ink Pots area opens up to beautiful mountain views

 That being said, the Johnston Canyon Ink Pots hike also attracts visitors in the colder months, making it a popular winter hike.
-The suspended nature of the path and maintenance efforts means this area can also be enjoyed during the winter.

 Since this hike can be enjoyed year round, your timing should be dictated by what other activities you hope to enjoy in the park during your stay.
-Summer is great for hiking while the winter months are ideal for skiing.

-September is a great month for attempting the Johnston Canyon Ink Pots hike.
+September, specifically, is a great month for attempting the Johnston Canyon Ink Pots hike.
 This is the time frame for when we visited Banff.

 During this time you'll still enjoy warm temperatures, but by September they should have cooled a bit off the summer highs.